dmitrynovik/ng-gallery/README.md

-# Angular2 simple carousal gallery
+# Angular2 simple carousel image gallery

 ## Functionality
 * Pasting image from clipboard into the window adds an image (supported by Google Chrome, Mozilla Firefox)